Codecademy/docs/content/go/concepts/math-functions/terms/exp/exp.md

 ---
 Title: 'Exp()'
-Description: 'Returns the value of e^x where x is the parameter.'
+Description: 'Returns the value of e raised to the power of the parameter x.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'